🎨

 • Anchoring to low apparent costs: Any particular connection made within your community doesn’t appear like it cost a lot to the organizer to create.
 Community building is super hits-based.

-• Community members value their own contributions to a connection highly, and discount the things going on in the background that made the connections possible.
+• If you meet someone, you remember the work you put in to make it happen, and discount the things going on in the background that made the connection possible.
 (There’s a scene I like from Modern People, where Connell’s mother reminds him to be grateful to his girlfriend Marianne for his job.
-He’s confused - “Marianne’s friend is the one who hooked me up” - but his mom reminds him that Marianne is the one who introduced them)
+He’s confused - “Marianne’s friend is the one who hooked me up” - but his mom reminds him that Marianne is the one who introduced them.)

 Community building is not very “high-status”.
 It’s a backstage role, where you’re deliberately putting the limelight on the others coming.
 It’s almost never the case that someone who builds community gets invited to talk about it on a podcast.